opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 If set to `always`, the thumbnail preview image is updated whenever required.
 If set to `partial`, the thumbnail preview image is only updated for uploaded thumbnails to avoid long waiting times that could cause timeouts in case of very large files.
+If set to `optimized`, the thumbnail preview image is updated whenever required, but instead of downloading files into the workspace (slow for large files), `ffmpeg` is called directly on the Admin node and accesses the file directly from the shared volume.

 Note that this image is supposed to be used by the Admin UI only.